RyanPham19092002/Rendering-360-degree-view-with-few-input-views-by-PixelSplat/README.md

-# pixelSplat
+# Rendering 360 degree view with few input views by PixelSplat

-This is the code for **pixelSplat: 3D Gaussian Splats from Image Pairs for Scalable Generalizable 3D Reconstruction** by David Charatan, Sizhe Lester Li, Andrea Tagliasacchi, and Vincent Sitzmann.
+This is the code for **Rendering 360 degree view with few input views by PixelSplat model**

 Check out the [project website here](https://dcharatan.github.io/pixelsplat).
 We will be presenting pixelSplat at CVPR 2024 in Seattle.